Insured-Retirement-Institute/Ceding-Carrier-Data/README.md

 - Load your user stories, personna - supporting documents for the business case.

 ## Business Owners
-- Carrier Business Owner: contact
-- Distributor Business Owner: contact
+- Distributor Business Owner: JP Morgan Chase - Leland Snyder
-- Solution Provider Business Owner: contact
+- Solution Provider Business Owner: DTCC - Jeanann Smith; Zinnia - Saul Herrera

 ## How to engage, contribute, and give feedback
-- These working groups are occuring on ....
+- These working groups are occuring on Tuesdays at 10am Eastern Time
 - Please contact the business owners or IRI (hpikus@irionline.org) to get added to the working group discussions.

 ## Change subsmissions and reporting issues and bugs